 116 years ago, an extraordinary mausoleum of Egyptianizing architecture was built in a cemetery in Melbourne’s eastern suburbs.
 Based on a well-known structure in Egypt called Trajan’s Kiosk and designed by one of the most beloved architects of the day, it is considered a masterpiece of Arts and Crafts architecture.

-It is the final resting place of one of the city’s most prominent and well-known citizens, the owner of The Age newspaper and Scottish immigrant David Syme, and later his wife Annabella.
+It is the final resting place of one of the city’s most prominent and well-known citizens, the owner of The Age newspaper and Scottish immigrant David Syme.
+Designed as a family mausoleum, later his wife Annabella would be laid to rest with him, but not one of their nine children would join their parents in the crypt subsequently - two having already died in infancy.

-Apart from a survey of the monument itself and the incredible artisans responsible for its creation ( Walter Butler, Royston Bradshaw, Mabel Young, and stonemasons the Ballantine Brothers), the book explores what David Syme thought about religion: from his Calvinist beginnings as a young man in Scotland, to the afterlife and how Ancient Egyptian religion and symbolism are reflected in the very mausoleum itself.
+This new biography about David Syme and his spectacular tomb explores the spiritual understandings of the man himself, from his Calvinist beginnings as a young man in Scotland, to the afterlife and how Ancient Egyptian religion and symbolism are reflected in the very mausoleum itself.

 For more on the talk including a speech given by Ranald Macdonald - last Syme at The Age - and testimonials from Dr. Judith Brett